MoralisWeb3/unity-web3-sample-skyrim-market/README.md

 # 🎮 Web3 Skyrim Market 🎮

-Unity sample project where you can trade in-game currency (PlayFab) for ERC-20 tokens.
-Only with that tokens you can then buy NFT Outfits which you can actually wear!

-Basically we're marrying Web2 and Web3.
+In this week’s Moralis Project we’re basically marrying Web2 and Web3 Gaming.
 We're using PlayFab as a backend for the in-game currency and for displaying items in stores.
 Then we add the power of Web3 through Moralis to convert these Web2 items to the actual NFTs.

+We do that by having different shops in the market.
+In the Exchange one you can trade Crystal (PlayFab currency) for Septim (ERC-20 token).
+Then, with that Septim, you can buy NFT Outfits at the Outfit Shop.

-Once we own the NFT Outfits, we'll display them in the player inventory and we'll be able to change the player outfit by selecting them :)
+Once we own the NFT Outfits, we'll display them in the player’s inventory and we'll be able to change the player look by selecting each one of them :)

 ---